Asanas are exercises or yoga postures that are slowly taking harmonizing the chakras and accompanying breathing and mental calm.

 In practice, it is convenient to go asanas gradually warming the body to which it cooled.
 The first they are those done standing postures back and balancing on hands.
 Which cool the body, usually, are the pushups, the sitting or lying positions, and in general all those that do not require effort against gravity.

 Asana, which often have names of animals, plants, wise or mythological heroes, qualities, body parts, shapes … have preventive, recuperative and healing properties.
+Here you can find help if you are looking for house cleaning service that is leader in green cleaning in Arizona.
 In the physical aspect Asanas help tone and give flexibility to the muscles, influence the endocrine system by acting specifically on the mobility of the spine and joints, and harmonizing act on the nervous system.
 Mentally, the attitude of the practitioner must be centered on the assumed posture and breathing.
 This concentration, as gains in depth, will become a meditation posture.
 Spiritually, the Asanas help cultivate self – confidence and serenity.

 You may also like to read another article on MenHealthCare: How to Find an In-Home Chiropractor